Violence against women

 What is violence against women?

-Women’s mulitple, intersecting identities affects their experiences of violence against women.
+Women’s multiple, intersecting identities affects their experiences of violence against women.
 For example:

 - Disabled women are twice as likely to experience domestic abuse, particularly when the abuser is also their carer, and sexual violence than non-disabled women.

-- Black and minority ethnic women face additional barriers to accessing race-sensitive support; and they may be unwilling to seek help from statutory agencies because of fear of racism or that their culture will be judged.
+- Black and minority ethnic women face additional barriers to accessing race-sensitive support; and they may be unwilling to seek help from statutory agencies because of fear of racism.

 - Older women are less likely to report their experiences of domestic abuse.